- Optimizely Web Experimentation

 The migration should not affect existing analytics integrations.
 Current integrations attach experiment and variation information to events.
 These can continue to exist even with the replacement of the

 optimizelyEndUserID.
-In fact, this should simplify custom integration if you currently pass through the
+This should simplify custom integration if you currently pass through the

 optimizelyEndUserId as a property/trait/attribute in your existing custom analytics integrations to help join Optimizely results export data to your internal data.
 You should remove that code with this feature since a common key will already be available for those joins.

 Does this affect my existing audience integrations?

 There should not be any existing integration code that would be dependent on the existence of any particular visitor identity.

 Does this affect data exports?

 This migration should not affect exports.
-Once a customer turns on this feature, visitor ID values will reflect the customer-passed user id and not the previous Optimizely Web Experimentation or Optimizely Performance Edge-generated
+Once you turn on this feature, visitor ID values reflect the customer-passed user ID and not the previous Optimizely Web Experimentation or Optimizely Performance Edge-generated

 optimizelyEndUserId.
 Your data export during this transitional period may contain both references to the